qligier/ch-epr/PMP-issues.md

 What goes into the medication plan?
 Which drug categories (i.e. dangerous drugs, drug trials)?
 Are prescrivable non-drugs allowed (e.g. crutches)?

+## XUA

+Is there requirements for the XML signature (i.e. CanonicalizationMethod, SignatureMethod, Transforms, DigestMethod)?

+Is there requirements for AuthnContextClassRef?
+How to process AuthnStatement/@SessionNotOnOrAfter with Conditions/@NotOnOrAfter?
+How to process Audience when it's not _urn:e-health-suisse:token-audience:all-communities_?

 ## Other issues

 [CDA-CH-EMED](https://art-decor.org/art-decor/decor-issues--cdachemed-), [CH-PHARM](https://art-decor.org/art-decor/decor-issues--ch-pharm-), [CH-EPR](https://art-decor.org/art-decor/decor-issues--ch-epr-), [CH-EMED](https://github.com/ehealthsuisse/ch-emed/issues), [CH-EPR-mHealth](https://github.com/ehealthsuisse/ch-epr-mhealth/issues)